laforge49/dewdrop/README.md

 ## Write your own lenses

-A lens is nothing more than a record with getter and setter functions as values:
+A dewdrop lens is nothing more than a record with getter and setter functions as values:

 ```
 (defrecord lens [getter setter])